LennaHammer/English/EVP/out/words_adjective.md

 ## 1439. technical ## adjective
 /ˈtek.nɪ.kəl/ SCIENCE/INDUSTRY
 [B2]relating to the knowledge, machines or methods used in science and industry
-- a few technical problems
+- a few technical `problems`

 ## 1440. technical ## adjective
 /ˈtek.nɪ.kəl/ PRACTICAL SKILL
 [B2]relating to practical skills and methods that are used in a particular activity
-- As a dancer she had great technical skill.
+- As a dancer she had great technical `skill`.

 ## 1441. technological ## adjective
 /ˌtek.nəˈlɑdʒ.ɪ.kəl/
 [B2]relating to, or involving, technology
-- Technological advances/developments in computing and telecommunications will reduce the need for many people to travel to work.
+- Technological `advances/developments` in computing and telecommunications will reduce the need for many people to travel to work.

 ## 1442. tense ## adjective
 /tens/ NERVOUS